monadicsystems/monadicsystems.github.io/post8.md

   write @Text $ "Hello " <> name
 ```

-This is the most conventional way to implement the endpoint in Okapi.
+That is the most conventional way to implement the endpoint in plain Okapi.
 Let's work our way to Method-Path-Handler style from here.

-First, let's define those higher-order functions that represent the HTTP method that the endpoint accepts.
+First, let's define a higher-order function representing the HTTP method that the endpoint accepts.

 ```haskell
 get :: MonadServer m => m a -> (a -> m ()) -> m ()
 get p handler = methodGET >> (p >>= handler)
 ```

-With this function we could now define the greeting endpoint like so.
+With this function we can now define the greeting endpoint like so.

 ```haskell
 greeting = get p $ \name -> write @Text $ "Hello " <> name